Resolving conflicts on Gun Rights and Gun Control could save lives. Does that matter in the USA?

 - Can gun control reduce fatalities and suicide?

 - Do more guns mean less crime?

 - How much do taxpayers pay for gun violence?

 - What new solutions could reduce the casualties?

 - Who exactly is dead, who will die next, and what would really make a difference?

 The Benthamite Amendment (May 2020) - This is an 'ideal solution' that is impossible in the current political environment.
-'Via revenue from a gun-violence excise-tax, low-income households may redee vouchers for first-gun purchases of government-certified self-defense firearms, either from inventories of prior federal gun-buyback programs, or from gun manufacturers.
+It proposes a gun-violence excise-tax, revenue from which would subsidize gun-violence costs, as well as first-gun purchases by low-income households, either from inventories of prior federal gun-buyback programs, or from gun manufacturers.
 Mandatory safety training is also recommended.
-This Amendment includes substantiating data, enhancements from NRA representatives; projections from a decade of CDC and DoJ data; and peer review of gun-safety analysis.'
+This Amendment includes substantiating data, enhancements from NRA representatives; cost projections from a decade of CDC and DoJ data; and peer review of gun-safety analysis.'